-If you desire to obtain copies of any part of your student educational records, consistent with your rights under the Family Educational Rights and Privacy Act (FERPA), you may submit this form to the Office of General Counsel.
+If you desire to obtain copies of any part of your student educational records, consistent with your rights under the Family Educational Rights and Privacy Act (FERPA), print this form and send the completed and signed form via campus mail to Charles Castline, 416 McKenna Hall.
+For FERPA requests for all other records, please email email@example.com for additional information.

 What is electronic discovery?
 Once a lawsuit is filed, the parties engage in a process called “discovery” wherein they exchange information.
 Though a Complaint initiates the lawsuit, there is a period of time prior to the filing of a Complaint in which the parties anticipate litigation.
 Once litigation is anticipated, each party is responsible for preserving all potentially relevant evidence within its custody or control.
 The University is prohibited from altering, deleting or otherwise modifying any such information or data.
 This requirement necessarily includes both paper documents and information created and preserved electronically.
 In order to comply with the court imposed rules, a “litigation hold” is sent by the Office of General Counsel to all persons who might have relevant paper and electronic data.